nagy135/subtube/README.md

 note that we use url of videos folder, not channel.
 This is because we find new videos by parsing page html (link has to point to videos folder!)

 ### queue
 this feature is simply to allow you to specify custom order of videos.
 If you mark videos with **m** they will be played in order they show inside sxiv.
 Look at **SXIV integration** for more information.
-Command bellow plays queued videos in your order
+Command bellow plays queued videos in your order.
+You simply run `subtube play`, use sxiv binds (defined bellow, `ctrl+x q`) to "remove" thumbnails from list and close sxiv with `q`.
+After that just run `subtube play_queue` to play videos in order you specified.
 ```
 subtube play_queue
 ```